masukomi/hey_3/README.md

-  hey log-interrupts <number> <duration> -- see a log of recent interruptions hey running -- lets you know if there are any timers running & what they are for hey <name> [<start_args> ...] -- Record an interruption
+  hey log-interrupts <number> <duration> -- see a log of recent interruptions hey running -- lets you know if there are any timers running & what they are for hey <name> [<start_args> ...] -- Record an interruption hey kill <name> -- Remove an unwanted person / thing from interruptions

     [<start_args> ...]    optional time adjustment, project(s), & optional tags
     [<stop_args> ...]     optional id, and optional time adjustments (e.g. 4 minutes ago)